mooxphp/moox/packages/builder/DEVLOG.md

   -   [ ] We refactored PreviewManager Service (deprecated) to PreviewTableService.
 The command should use the new service for creating previews

-- [ ] We need to refactor the service layer until all services have a clear single responsibility
+- [ ] We need to refactor the service layer until all services have a clear single responsibility - MOSTLY DONE, not documented

   -   [ ] MigrationFinder has direct file operations: These should be delegated to FileManager.
   -   [ ] EntityDeleter and FileCleanup overlap, we need to discuss this first, as deletion is a bit more complex ...